-In China attitudes toward dogs are complex and varied and have changed over time
+In China, attitudes toward dogs are complex and have changed over time.

 The protective function of dogs was an important one.
 It was not uncommon to have dogs tied up near the door of the house, or kept in the front yard, to sound the alarm if someone approached and to deter unwanted visitors from entering.

 The use of dogs for hunting was quite common up until around the 10th century and then it declined as more of the prime hunting land was converted to agricultural use.
 By the time the Ming Dynasty arose in the 14th century, hunting had become mainly a leisure activity enjoyed by the nobility.
 Hunters often used a now-extinct breed of dog known as the xigou, which was related to the Saluki or to the long-haired Greyhound (which is now also extinct).
 They were used mainly to hunt rabbits and other small game.